 Name of support What does it offer?
-Who is it for How is it accessed Universal Classroom Provision Non specialist, group and one to one mentoring, emotion coaching, Time to Talk interventions, play- based talking therapy, Circle Time sessions, Liturgies and Meditation/Yoga.
-Students who are experiencing general low mental health but have not met the threshold for specialist services Class Teacher/Teaching Assistants Fiona Vaughn One to one in school Students experiencing Class Teacher or (School ELSA Worker) counselling service, Theraplay sessions. specific difficulties with their mental health Designated Safeguarding Lead referral Safeguarding Team Support and guidance on referrals to external agencies Students requiring specialist external agency support for their mental health Speak directly with a safeguarding team member in school.
-School Counsellor One to one in school counselling service, sessions with parents.
-Students experiencing significant difficulties with their mental health Via referral to SENDCO/DSL's following initial ELSA support
+Who is it for?
+How is it accessed?
+Universal Classroom Provision Non - specialist, group and one to one mentoring, emotion coaching, Time to Talk interventions, playbased talking therapy, Circle Time sessions, Liturgies, meditation and yoga Students who are experiencing low mental health but have not met the threshold for specialist services Class Teacher/Teaching Assistants Gillian McGee, either directly or through the Retreat Room.
+Support and strategies for mental health support.
+Students who are experiencing low mental health but have not met the threshold for specialist services Self-referral by accessing The Retreat Room or through teacher or directed by Margaret Williams.
+Hellen Leonard (SENDCO) Support and guidance on referrals to external agencies such as the Healthy Family Team or CAMHS Students requiring specialist external agency support for their mental health.
+Teacher or parents will speak directly to the school SENDCo.
+The parents will work with the SENDCo to make the referral.
+Margaret Williams and Caroline Milner, the Safeguarding Team Support and guidance on referrals to external agencies.
+Students requiring specialist external agency support for their mental health.
+Speak directly with a safeguarding team member in school.